How the Program Works

 For detailed information on program requirements and scheduling, including a four-year paradigm, review the academic requirements.

 Honors students are required to attend honors events as specified.
-Events include the annual welcome picnic, a team-building ropes course event, Life Raft! and all honors meetings.
+Events include the annual welcome picnic, a team-building/leadership event, Life Raft! and all honors meetings.